 Pyrgos served as the seat of the Municipality of Panormos, which included the villages of Ysternia and Kardiani, later transformed into autonomous communities.

 Pyrgos, which is the center of marble craftsmanship of Tinos and of Greece as a whole, is surrounded by an exceptional natural landscape of hills, plains and ravines, where stone and marble from the old quarries alternate with narrow stretches of cultivated land.
 For reasons of security, to protect against potential pirate attacks, Pyrgos was built without a view of the port of Panormos, located only three kilometers away from the sea.
-A map from 1571 depicts a tall and well-constructed tower of military and defensive importance, from which it most likely Pyrgos derives its name.
+A map from 1571 depicts a tall and well-constructed tower of military and defensive importance, from which, most likely, Pyrgos derives its name.

 It is worth noting that in 2015, Tinian Marble Craftsmanship was inscribed in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity, at the 10th Annual Session of the Convention for the Safeguarding of Intangible Cultural Heritage (Namibia, November 30 – December 4, 2015).